kartoza/sawps/docs/src/administrator/manual/django-add-data.md

     Any update on this table will be reflected on the [Activity Report](../../user/manual/explore/reports.md).

-3. **Save and add another**: Save current record, then redirect to a new page to add new record.
+3. **Save and add another**: Save current record, then redirect to a new page to add a new record.

 4. **Save and continue editing**: Save current record while still showing current record.